 Scope: What is chargeable: Land transactions: Deeds of rectification

-Please note that this guidance has effect only for land in England & Wales, and Northern Ireland.
+Please note that this guidance has effect only for land in England or Northern Ireland.

 For most land transactions there is a contract followed by a completion document, for example a transfer or a lease.
 This completion document gives effect to what the parties agreed in the contract.